-Personal transport is being disrupted everyday by new business models (Uber, Lyft), changing attitudes of young people to car ownership, population growth in urban areas and the possibility of autonomous vehicles.
+Personal transport is being disrupted every day by new business models (Uber, Lyft), changing attitudes of young people to car ownership, population growth in urban areas and the possibility of autonomous vehicles.

-The Accelerator is working to define the pathways that can speed up electrification of personal vehicles—as part of integrated transport solutions—and influencing the longer-term deployment of autonomous vehicles.
+The Accelerator is working to define the pathways that can speed up the electrification of personal vehicles—as part of integrated transport solutions—and influencing the longer-term deployment of autonomous vehicles.
 Exploring these pathways can also open new economic opportunities in future vehicle and battery manufacturing potential that draw on Canada’s comparative advantage.

 The Magdalen Islands project aims to significantly reduce the environmental impact on the Islands, in particular by modifying the way people get around.